trentwirth/trentwirth.github.io/3010/docs/side_quests/bonus_printing.md

-# Bonus: Effective Printing & F-Strings
+# Side Quest: Effective Printing & F-Strings

 In this bonus section, we'll explore how to use print statements to check how code changes variables, understand what the code does, and how f-strings can be used to achieve this task.
 This is a crucial skill for debugging and learning how your code works.